-7. Describe how the school will support This school year, there will be a Discipline committee established to help efforts to reduce the overuse of discipline establish protocols for how students should behave in the hallways, common practices that remove students from the areas, and help teachers to manage student discipline within the classroom. classroom, specifically addressing the effects on all subgroups of students. addressed within the classroom and what needs to be taken to Administration.
+This school year, there will be a Discipline committee established to help establish protocols for how students should behave in the hallways, common areas, and help teachers to manage student discipline within the classroom.
+There will be a booklet formed that will help teachers to see what needs to be addressed within the classroom and what needs to be taken to Administration.
 Teachers will go through the SEL everyday to discuss issues that may be bothersome to the students and help the students learn how to address the concerns.